-CX/TX RACE Last – Featuring a slightly narrower toe box & tighter heel than the Competition last and less overall volume than the Sport last.
-Designed for very high-cadence riding & higher pressure and a slimmer fit.
+CX/TX RACE Last – Featuring a slightly more narrow toe box and tighter heel than the Competition last and less overall volume than the Sport last.
+Designed for very high-cadence riding with a slimmer fit.

 Not sure what TJ’s problem is but I own three or four pairs of shoes two of them being S works.